 Are Inntravel’s self-guided walking holidays suitable for children?

-Most of our walking holidays are suitable for older children who walk regularly, love the outdoors and are comfortable with the distances and ascent/descent involved in the chosen holiday.
+Most of our walking holidays are suitable for older children who walk regularly and are comfortable with the distances and ascent/descent involved in the chosen holiday.
 Please note, however, that family rooms for more than 2 or 3 people are uncommon at many of the smaller hotels.